NUCS349/hw6-neural-networks/problems.tex.md

 **Build the model architecture:** Create a neural network with two fully connected (aka, dense) hidden layers of size 128, and 64, respectively.
 Your network should have a total of four layers: an input layer that takes in examples, two hidden layers, and an output layer that outputs a predicted class (10 possible classes, one for each digit class in MNIST).
 Your hidden layers should have a ReLU activation function.
 Your last (output) layer should be a linear layer with one node per class (in this case 10), and the predicted label is the node that has the max value. *Hint: In PyTorch the fully connected layers are called `torch.nn.Linear()`.

-**Use these training parameters:** When you train a model, train for 100 epochs with batch size of 10 and using cross entropy loss.
+**Use these training parameters:** When you train a model, train for 100 epochs with batch size of 10 and use cross entropy loss.
+In PyTorch's `CrossEntropyLoss` class, the [softmax operation is built in](https://pytorch.org/docs/stable/nn.html?highlight=crossentropyloss#torch.nn.CrossEntropyLoss).
 Use the SGD optimizer with a learning rate of 0.01.

 **Making training sets:** Create one training set of each of these sizes {500, 1000, 1500, 2000} from MNIST.
 Note that you should be selecting examples in such a way that you minimize bias, i.e., make sure all ten digits are equally represented in each of your training sets.
 To do this, you can use `load_mnist_data` function in `load_data.py` where you can adjust the number of examples per digit and the amount of training / testing data.